corespring/cs-builder/docs/build-from-git.md

 * run the `cmd` which is expected to build the project

-* create an archive here:
+* if build_assets is defined - create an archive here:

  -- binaries/org/repo/branch/commit_hash.tgz